10 Best Eco Friendly Ethical Sandals For Summer 2022

 Swahili Coast works with artisans in East Africa who are part of worker-owned cooperatives that are provided continual support through fair exchange and promotion of workers' rights.
 This brand is all about Worker-owned, worker-managed, and worker-financed.

-"Swahili Coast supports their worker-owned co-op in Tanzania and Kenya through their fair trade business based in Wilmington, North Carolina.
-Its mission is to provide fair wages, safe working conditions, growing opportunities for women artisans, and to create a cross-cultural exchange.
+"Swahili Coast supports their worker-owned co-op in Tanzania and Kenya through their fair trade business in Wilmington, North Carolina.
+Its mission is to provide fair wages, safe working conditions, and growing opportunities for women artisans and to create a cross-cultural exchange.
 80 percent of Swahili Coast’s co-op members are women."

 5. Proud Mary

 Proud Mary's Pink Fringe ethical outdoor sandals are to die for!
-I love pink, so it's no surprise that I'd love them!
-If pink is not your thing, don't worry, they've got lots of other colors and styles to choose from.
+I love pink, so it's no surprise I'd love them!
+If pink is not your thing, don't worry; they have many other colors and styles to choose from.
 You can also choose from strappy sandals, open and closed-toe, and loafers, which I am currently eyeing.

-To ensure that they are in fact ethical, Proud Mary makes a point of working with local coordinators who have been audited.
-Many of the coordinators refuse to work with foreign retailers who do not pay ethical and fair wages.
+Proud Mary works with local coordinators who have been audited to ensure that they are ethical.
+Many coordinators refuse to work with foreign retailers who do not pay ethical and fair wages.

 6. Darzah

-Darzah is an ethical footwear brand based out of Palestine that also happens to be a not-for-profit company.
-Not only do they sell beautifully made shoes, sandals, and mules, but you can also find a range of accessories and home decor items like pillows and aprons.
+Darzah is an ethical footwear brand based out of Palestine that is a not-for-profit company.
+They sell beautifully made shoes, sandals, and mules, and you can also find a range of accessories and home decor items like pillows and aprons.
 All of them are so stunning.

 When you buy a pair of their shoes, you are directly contributing to artisan salaries and employment programs.

 Their sandals are made from rubber, leather, and embroidery.
-Their leather is sourced locally from a family-run leather manufacturer in Khalil/Hebron.
+Their leather is locally sourced from a family-run manufacturer in Khalil/Hebron.

 This Fair Trade-certified brand helps women in the West Bank earn a fair wage.
-These women have historically faced marginalization in the form of gender inequality, low income, and lack of economic opportunities.
+These women have historically faced marginalization through gender inequality, low income, and lack of economic opportunities.
 When you buy a pair of these ethical shoes, you are helping to empower these women by proving fair income, job opportunities, and training.

-Darzah is a project of Child’s Cup Full, a 501(c)3 non-profit social enterprise.
+Darzah is a Child’s Cup Full project, a 501(c)3 non-profit social enterprise.
 They also created Zeki Learning, the sister brand to Darzah.
-Zeki Learning is a children’s educational resource brand committed to creating high-quality learning materials that promote cognitive development and language learning for preschoolers.
+Zeki Learning is a children’s educational resource brand committed to creating high-quality materials promoting cognitive development and language learning for preschoolers.

 7. Rawganique

 Rawganique is another fantastic Canadian brand that not only sells ethical vegan footwear but also shower curtains, clothing, socks, pajamas, and bath and home goods.
 Their summer sandals are made from hemp, one of the most sustainable fabrics on the market today.
-And if you are chemical sensitive these are a great choice for you.
+And if you are chemical sensitive, these are a great choice.
 These guys are the real deal!

 Rawganique's products are as pure as they get.
-This is what they have to say about that on their website: "Our products are really pure.
-We know this because we grow, comb, spin, weave, knit, and sew them, so we know what goes in (and doesn’t go in) to our organic products.
-As chemically sensitive people, we personally only use our own products because we know how pure they are."
+They have to say this on their website: "Our products are really pure.
+We know this because we grow, comb, spin, weave, knit, and sew them, so we know what goes in (and doesn’t) to our organic products.
+As chemically sensitive people, we only use our products because we know how pure they are."

 Hemp is pretty amazing — it's breathable, vegan, and cruelty-free.
 These shoes are biodegradable, eco-friendly, unbleached, and dye-free!